dfoddav2/SS25-dsitributed-systems-assignment/README.md

 The application is made up of several services, each with their own methods and custom settings to start with, thus running it can get quite complicated.
 It is recommended that you start it with the included docker compose.

+> [!NOTE]
+> The application by default will try and run on the following ports, make sure they are empty or change the configuration:
+>
+> - transaction_service: 8000
+> - authentication_service: 8001
+> - backend_service: 8002

 ### Via Docker

 Simply run in the root directory of the project: